php-dev-br/laravel-doc-pt-br/broadcasting.md

 #### Socket.IO

-If you are going to pair the Redis broadcaster with a Socket.IO server, you will need to include the Socket.IO JavaScript client library in your application.
-You may install it via the NPM package manager:
+If you are going to pair the Redis broadcaster with a Socket.IO server, you will need to include the Socket.IO JavaScript client library in your application's `head` HTML element.
+When the Socket.IO server is started, it will automatically expose the client JavaScript library at a standard URL.
+For example, if you are running the Socket.IO server on the same domain as your web application, you may access the client library like so:

-    npm install --save socket.io-client
+    <script src="//{{ Request::getHost() }}:6001/socket.io/socket.io.js"></script>

 Next, you will need to instantiate Echo with the `socket.io` connector and a `host`.

     import Echo from "laravel-echo"

-    window.io = require('socket.io-client');

     window.Echo = new Echo({
         broadcaster: 'socket.io',